top of page

 Acerca of

-Exotic species
+Invasive species

 Five aquatic invasive alien species (EAEE) are found in the Brome Lake watershed, namely the rusty crayfish (Orconectes rusticus) as a wildlife representative, the Eurasian watermilfoil (Myriophyllum spicatum), the common reed (Phragmites australis ), the curly pondweed (Potamogeton crispus) and the frogbit (Hydrocharis morsus-ranae) as representatives of the flora.
 Introduced in a new region, outside their natural environment, the EAEE have no natural predator which allows them to grow rapidly.
 Once established, they can take the place of native species.